TOP

 The thing about today's higher profile brands is that they each produce distinctive styles of Zinfandel.
 Distinctive, particularly, in terms of sensory qualities associated with different regions, or the specific vineyards from which their wines are sourced.
 The classic wine term for that is terroir, or "sense of place."

 Turley Wine Cellars, for instance, was pouring Zinfandels from their Del Barba Vineyard in Contra Costa County, Dragon Vineyard in Howell Mountain-Napa Valley, and Hayne Vineyard in St. Helena-Napa Valley.
-The wines, like their respective appellations, couldn't be any different from each other: The Del Barba exhibiting the flowery, finely textured qualities you get when growing Zinfandel in literal sand dunes right next to water; the Dragon possessing a far meatier textured, peppery spiced concentration of its high elevation mountain site; the Hayne showing its burly, ripe toned yet svelte, multifaceted character typical of old vines on the Napa Valley floor.
+The wines, like their respective appellations, couldn't be any different from each other: The Del Barba exhibits the flowery, finely textured qualities you get when growing Zinfandel in literal sand dunes right next to water; the Dragon possesses a far meatier textured, peppery spiced concentration of its high elevation mountain site; the Hayne showing its burly, ripe toned yet svelte, multifaceted character typical of old vines on the Napa Valley floor.

 Serious Zinfandel buff at the 2024 ZAP Grand Tasting.